 Papillomas in the bladder typically start in the urothelial cells, which make up the lining of your bladder and urinary tract.
 Inverted papillomas have smooth surfaces and tend to grow into the bladder wall.

 Leiomyomas are the most common benign tumor found in women.
-That said, they’re rarely located in the bladder: According to a study on bladder leiomyomas, they account for less than 1 percent of all bladder tumors.
+That said, they’re rarely located in the bladder: According to a on bladder leiomyomas, they account for less than 1 percent of all bladder tumors.

 Leiomyomas form in the smooth muscle cells.
 Those that develop in the bladder can continue to grow and may result in symptoms such as obstruction of the urinary tract.